Nestorbd/Full-Stack-Proyect/README.md

 ![main screen with registered user](https://github.com/Nestorbd/Full-Stack-Proyect/blob/master/E-commerce/Doncumentation/Documentos/img/mockup/Inicio_loged.png)
 *Figure 4: main screen with registered user*

-When the user logs in it will return to this main screen, but now in instead of a login tab we will find the cart and the per l of the user.
+When the user logs in it will return to this main screen, but now instead of a login tab we will find the cart and the profile of the user.

 ![Product Display](https://github.com/Nestorbd/Full-Stack-Proyect/blob/master/E-commerce/Doncumentation/Documentos/img/mockup/product_view.png)
 *Figure 5: Product Display*